The Parthenon, Athens. It's easy to get to Greece by train!

 London to Salonika & Larissa

-The traditional overland route from London to Athens passes through Salonika (Thessaloniki in Greek) and Larissa, although this is problematical in 2023, see the London to Athens section above.
+The traditional overland route from London to Athens passes through Salonika (Thessaloniki in Greek) and Larissa, although this is now problematical, see the London to Athens section above.

 The best way is to travel from London to Athens by train & ferry via Italy, then take a train from Athens north to Larissa and Athens.
 See the London to Athens section above, then use the Greek Railways website, You can check train times for this section at www.hellenictrain.gr for train times between Athens, Larissa and Salonika.